GNYIO/gny/packages/database-postgres/README.md

-# Database Layer with inbuilt Cache
+# SDB (Database Layer with inbuilt Cache)

 ## Overview
 This package is a database abstraction.
 In the following we will call this package `sdb`.
 Sdb helds _most_ of its data in memory and so saves round trips to the database. `Sdb` is intended to be used with smart contracts because it is able to `rollback` changes made by smart contract call.
 But more on this later.

 ## Life Cycle
-// describe the data
-// Event sourcing
-Like a blockchain, `sdb` uses a form of Event Sourcing where every change in a data model (`a -> a'`) is represented as a delta.
+Like a blockchain, `sdb` uses a form of Event Sourcing where every change in a data model  is represented as a delta (`a -> a'`).
 That makes it possible to `rollback` to a previous point in time.

 ### Block life cycle